Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Do Dog Owners Live Longer?
-10 Health Benefits of Having a Dog
+10 Health Benefits of Having a Pup

 owner cuddling and hugging her pet pomeranian dog

-There are a lot of good reasons to own dogs.
-They’re cute, and fun, and they provide companionship.
-According to some people, dogs can even extend our lives by improving our physical, cardiovascular, and mental health.
-And studies tend to back up these claims, with some showing that dog owners have lower fatality rates than those with no dogs.
+According to some people, dogs can extend our lives by improving our physical, cardiovascular, and mental health.
+Several studies appear to support these claims, with some showing that dog owners have lower fatality rates than those with no dogs.
+However, most of these studies involved statistical analysis that overlooked some key variables, including race, gender, age, lifestyle, and socio-economic status.
+A meta-analysis by Psychology Today put the data in context with the world at-large, and the conclusions of these studies fell apart.1

-Read on for more about the health benefits of owning and keeping dogs, and how a canine companion could help improve your life.
+Below, we will look at some of the key findings of these studies, and learn more about the health benefits of owning and keeping dogs, and how a canine companion could help improve your life.

 The 10 Health Benefits of Having a Dog

-1. Companionship
+1. They Provide Companionship

 Dogs offer unconditional love.
-They can also be very empathetic and provide affection and support when it’s needed.
+They can also be empathetic and provide affection and support when it’s needed.
 For those who live alone, having this support can help stave off loneliness while also giving a reason to get up and move around.

 female owner of welsh pembroke corgi dog using mobile phone

-Image Credit: SeventyFour, Shutterstock
+Image by: SeventyFour, Shutterstock

-2. Stress Reduction
+2. They Can Reduce Stress

 There’s a reason that therapy dogs are used in hospitals, care homes, and other facilities around the world.
 Caring for a dog can help reduce stress because it gives people a reason to get up and do things.

-3. Improved Cardiovascular Health
+3. They Can Contribute to Improved Cardiovascular Health

 owner walking the miniature schnauzer dog at the park

-Image Credit: Anton Pentegov, Shutterstock
+Image by: Anton Pentegov, Shutterstock

 4. They Can Help Combat PTSD

-5. Improved Physical Health
+5. They Can Lead to Improved Physical Health

 You might be surprised at how far you actually walk when taking your dog out.
 Start a step tracker or health app when you head out and take a look.

-With the right dog, you could even advance from walking to jogging, or take up a canine sport that gets both of you moving more.
+With the right dog, you could even advance from walking to jogging or take up a canine sport that gets both of you moving more.

 mixed breed dogs with the owner outdoor

-Image Credit: elbud, Shutterstock
+Image by: elbud, Shutterstock

 6. Dogs Can Help Us Lose Weight